FungiProxy/QuoteTemplate/total.md

 **Current State**: Basic functionality working

 **What Could Be Added**:
-- Multi-line quotes with different part numbers
+- Multi-line quotes with different part numbers and spare parts
 - PDF export capability
 - Email integration for quote delivery
 - Advanced reporting and analytics